Panlizhi/HierCap/README.md

-# Hierarchical Encoder-decoder for Image Captioning (HeriCap)
+# Hierarchical Encoder-decoder for Image Captioning

 ## Introduction
 The official repository for “Hierarchical Encoder-decoder for Image Captioning (HeriCap)”.